Magnetic point groups and space groups: Magnetic space groups

 where the asterisk and the dagger denote optional primes.
-A {\it spin space group,} describing the symmetry of a magnetic crystal, whether periodic or aperiodic, is thus given by a lattice $L$, a magnetic point group $G_M$, and a set of phase functions $\Phi_g(\kv)$ and $\Phi_{g'}(\kv)$, satisfying the group compatibility condition (\ref{eq:GCC}).
+A {\it magnetic space group,} describing the symmetry of a magnetic crystal, whether periodic or aperiodic, is thus given by a magnetic (reciprocal) lattice $L$, a magnetic point group $G_M$, and a set of phase functions $\Phi_g(\kv)$ and $\Phi_{g'}(\kv)$, satisfying the group compatibility condition (\ref{eq:GCC}).

+In particular, if the point group is gray, the phase function $\Phi_{e'}(\kv)$ encodes all the information regarding the sublattice $L_0$, earlier referred to as the paramagnetic or color-blind lattice.
+To see this, note that the relation $(e')^2=e$ implies---through the group compatibility condition (\ref{eq:GCC}) and the fact that $\Phi_e(\kv)\equiv0$---that $\Phi_{e'}(\kv)\equiv0$ or $1/2$.
+It then follows from the linearity of the phase function \eqref{eq:linear} that on exactly half of the wave vectors in $L$, $\Phi_{e'}(\kv)\equiv 1/2$, and on the remaining half, $\Phi_{e'}(\kv)\equiv0$.
+The latter half form the sublattice $L_0$, which is of index 2 in $L$.

-Magnetic space groups are classified in this formalism into {\it magnetic space group types\/} by organizing sets of phase functions satisfying the group compatibility condition (\ref{eq:GCC}) into equivalence classes.
-Two such sets $\Phi$ and $\hat\Phi$ are equivalent if: (I) they describe indistinguishable spin density fields related as in (\ref{eq:gauge}) by a gauge function $\chi$; or (II) they correspond to alternative descriptions of the same crystal that differ by their choices of absolute length scales and spatial orientations.
+Magnetic space groups are classified in this formalism into {\it magnetic space-group types\/} by organizing sets of phase functions satisfying the group compatibility condition (\ref{eq:GCC}) into equivalence classes.
+Two such sets $\Phi$ and $\hat\Phi$ are equivalent if: (I) they describe indistinguishable spin-density fields related as in (\ref{eq:gauge}) by a gauge function $\chi$; or (II) they correspond to alternative descriptions of the same crystal that differ by their choices of absolute length scales and spatial orientations.
 In case (I) $\Phi$ and $\hat\Phi$ are related by a {\it gauge transformation},

 where, again, the asterisk denotes an optional prime.

 In the special case that the crystal is periodic ($D=d$) it is possible to replace each gauge function by a corresponding $d$-dimensional translation $\tv$, satisfying $2\pi\chi(\kv)=\kv\cdot\tv$, thereby reducing the requirement of indistinguishability to that of invariance to within a translation.
 Only then does the point group condition (\ref{eq:pointcond}) become